-Although it is hoped that the majority of students will be allocated your first choices, this might not necessarily be the case, for three reasons:
+Although it is hoped that most students will be allocated their first choices, this might not necessarily be the case, for three reasons:

-- $\cdot$ The range of subjects offered now, at the planning stage, may have to be modified because of staffing or other constraints. - $\cdot$ It may be necessary to limit numbers for safety reasons and for access to equipment. - · Students' levels of attainment and progression in Key Stage 3 will be taken into consideration before confirmation of final choices.
+- The range of subjects offered now, at the planning stage, may have to be modified because of staffing or other constraints. - It may be necessary to limit numbers for safety reasons and for access to equipment. - Students' levels of attainment and progression in Key Stage 3 will be taken into consideration before confirmation of final choices.